Connect with others who understand.

 6. Take Steps To Avoid Infection

-Most intravenous DMTs list infections as a possible side effect because these drugs weaken aspects of the immune system to prevent MS attacks.
-You may be more prone to infections while taking an infused DMT, so you can take steps to help avoid them.
-These include:
+Most intravenous DMTs list infections as a possible side effect because these drugs weaken the immune system, which helps prevent MS attacks.
+You may be more prone to infections while taking an infused DMT, so consider taking the following steps to help avoid them:

 • Wash your hands frequently with warm water and soap.

-• Consider wearing a mask over your mouth and nose if you’re in a crowded space.
+• Wear a mask over your mouth and nose if you’re in a crowded space.

 • Avoid contact with people who have symptoms of an illness.